 Deferred tax assets have been recognised on the basis that future taxable profits will be available against which these deferred tax assets can be utilised.
-The evidence for the future taxable profits is a forecast consistent with the three-year operational plan, which are subject to internal review and challenge by senior management and the Board.
+The evidence for the future taxable profits is a forecast consistent with the three-year operational plan prepared by the relevant businesses, which are subject to internal review and challenge by senior management and the Board.
 Where relevant, the forecast includes extrapolations of the operational plan using assumptions consistent with those used in the plans.